joanskenderi/joanskenderi/README.md

 - I started to code in summer of 2021
 - I’m currently working on web and mobile applications using ReactJS and React Native
 - I like to follow tutorials to learn new things and clone applications
-- All the repos will soon be in chronological order, from oldest to newest :)

 <!-- Repos order:
 1 - Robotics-and-Artificial-Intelligence